The freelancer’s guide to a Business Activity Statement (BAS)

 What is a business activity statement?

-In short, a BAS is a form registered businesses must submit to the Australian Tax Office summarising all of your Goods and Services Tax (GST) activity over that period of time.
+In short, a BAS is a form registered businesses must submit to the Australian Tax Office summarising all of your Goods and Services Tax (GST) activity over a period of time.

-For those who are still unfamiliar with GST, check out our explainer article that outlines everything freelancers need to know about Goods and Services Tax.
+For those who are still unfamiliar with GST, check out our explainer article which outlines everything freelancers need to know about Goods and Services Tax.

-For most sole traders, you only need to worry about filling out what’s known as the simpler BAS form, which asks for the GST you charged to your clients and customers, as well as the GST you paid on your business-related expenses.
+For most sole traders (with a turnover of less than $10m), you generally report GST using the default Simpler BAS reporting method.
+The Simpler BAS method shows the GST you charged to your customers, as well as the GST you paid on your business-related expenses.
+Typically, this information must be submitted each quarter.

 Sole traders who voluntarily register for GST, but are making less than $75,000 a year in GST turnover, may submit their BAS annually

-The first step is registering your business with an ABN and determining whether you need to register for GST.
-Our full article on GST explains in more detail, but essentially, any business that expects to make $75,000 or more in a financial year is obligated to register and begin charging GST to their Australian clients.
+The first step is creating getting an ABN for your business and determining whether you need to register for GST.
+Our full article on GST explains in more detail, but essentially, any business expecting to make $75,000 or more in a financial year is obligated to register and begin charging GST to their Australian clients.
+There are also instances where GST may need to be included in invoices sent to international clients - talk to your accountant or the ATO to find out what’s appropriate for your business.

 Reminder for Rounded users: Rounded automatically tracks GST on income and expenses.
-The software creates an Activity statement with all the information you need to file your BAS.
+You’ll be able to get all information you need to lodge your BAS each quarter by running an Activity Statement which is found in the reports section.

-The total earnings for your business over the quarter (line G1)
+The total earnings for your business over the quarter (G1)

-The GST charged to clients over the quarter (line 1A)
+The GST charged to clients over the quarter (1A)

-The GST you paid on business expenses over the quarter (line 1B)
+The GST you paid on business expenses over the quarter (1B)

 Once you have these numbers, you can fill out the form and submit a payment via the portal.
-The amount you pay is the GST you charged to clients minus the GST you paid for your business expenses.
+The amount you pay is the GST you charged to clients minus the GST you paid for your business expenses - in the event you paid out more GST than you collected you could be eligible for a GST refund.

-That’s why it’s always a good idea to transfer the GST you charge to clients and customers in a dedicated business banking account.
+That’s why it’s always a good idea to transfer the GST you collect from clients and customers in a dedicated business banking account.
 Here’s our guide on how to choose the best business banking account for your needs.

 How to calculate your BAS

-The ATO will send you an alert via the MyGov portal before you need to make payments, but it’s still a good idea to mark down these BAS due dates.
+The ATO will send you an alert via the MyGov portal before you need to make payments.
+You can also activate reminders from Rounded, but it’s still a good idea to mark down these BAS due dates.

 Due date: October 28th